-When I talk about The Whitman Institute’s origins and history; my relationship with its founder, Fred Whitman; our trajectory since he passed away – people often say “you should tell that story.”
+Over the years, when I talked about The Whitman Institute’s origins and history; my relationship with its founder, Fred Whitman; our trajectory after he passed away – people often said “you should tell that story.”

-For now, I’m just going to paint a general picture of how we got to where we are today.
-Because I have been so intimately involved in TWI’s evolution, we decided I should write in my own voice.
+As TWI draws to an end, we don’t see the need to compile a detailed history of the foundation, but we did want to paint a general picture of our time on the stage so to speak.
+Because I was so intimately involved in TWI’s evolution, we decided I should write in my own voice.

-In doing so, I’ve tried to be tactful and respectful in drawing back the curtain on some personal details; details that I think provide needed context for TWI’s founding and development.
-In a field where both funders and grantees are incentivized to always “look good” we think it’s important to be somewhat transparent about just how messy and complex an organization’s story can be.
+In doing so, I’ve tried to be tactful and respectful in drawing back the curtain on some personal details regarding our early years; details that I think provide needed context for TWI’s founding and development.
+In a field where both funders and nonprofits are incentivized to always “look good” we think it’s important to be somewhat transparent about just how messy and complex an organization’s story can be.